ibm-cloud-docs/network-attached-storage/nas-faq.md

 {:shortdesc: .shortdesc}
 {:note: .deprecated}

-# Network-attached storage - frequently asked questions
+# Network-attached Storage - Frequently Asked Questions

 **Can NAS be used to store files from personal devices?**